anynines/a9s_swift/README.md

 ### rails applications with carrierwave or paperclip

 Some example initializers are provided in the examples directory.
 Just copy the according file over to your rails application's app/config/initializers directory and start using the anynines swift service within your live applications.
+For some usage examples please refer to the [examples directory!](examples) .

 Please make sure to bind a swift service instance to your application to enable access to the swift credentials.

 ### fog
 	con = Anynines::Swift::Utility.fog_connection # returns a fog connection to the a9s swift service
 	con.directories

-### paperclip configuration featue
+### paperclip configuration feature
 	Anynines::Swift::Utility.configure_paperclip("image_bucket") # create bucket, configure paperclip with a9s swift service

 ### carrierwave configuration feature
 	Anynines::Swift::Utility.configure_carrierwave("image_bucket") # create bucket, configure carrierwave with a9s swift service

 ## Contributing to a9s_swift

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.
 * Fork the project.